shijistar/enum-plus/README.md

 ```

 > Want to enable code completion when entering `label`?
 Please refer to the [Enable Code Intelligence for Enum Item Labels](#-enable-code-intelligence-for-enum-item-labels) section for more details.
+>
+> Want to customize the logic of the `label` field?
+You can pass in a function.
+Please refer to the [Custom Label Logic](#custom-label-logic) section for more details.

 ### 3. Label-Only Format